yukaizou2015/module-stats/_episodes/01-lesson-statistical-basis.md

   same.
 But there is a fundamental difference: if the mean was representing a biological value, what is the fundamental difference ?

 ### Multiple Comparison problem:

 One of the best way to understand the problem is to look at the [xkcd view of it](https://xkcd.com/882/).
-The cartoon is great not only because it exposes the issue, but because it exposes the *consequence* of the issue in peer review publications.
+The cartoon is great not only because it exposes the issue, but because it also exposes the *consequence* of the issue in peer review publications.

 [Multiple Comparisons](https://en.wikipedia.org/wiki/Multiple_comparisons_problem#Classification_of_multiple_hypothesis_tests)

+### Exercise on multiple comparison issue :

+> ## Can answer these questions? --->
+>
+>  - You look at the correlation between the size of the nose of individuals
+>    and the size of their car.
+You have data from 100 cities.
+Is it likely
+>    that you will find a correlation significant in at least one city?
+>  - If I do 10 statistical significance tests, to have a false positive rate
+>    of 5\%, I should use 5/10\% for each individual test
+>  - If the 10 statistics tested (eg, 10 t-statistics) are positively
+>    correlated, is this correction too harsh ?
+{: .challenge}

-## p-value and base rate fallacy:
+## p-value and *base rate fallacy*:

 This [blog on p-values](http://www.statisticsdonewrong.com/p-value.html) concerns number of drugs tested, but could easily generalize to number of voxels or ROIs tested.
 It introduces to very important concepts, read carefully and make sure you understand what is the base rate fallacy.
 After reading, you should know of Type I and Type II errors.

-### Exercise on multiple comparison issue : [TBD]

 ## Understanding statistical power and significance testing: